 Yesterday all day and the day before BNN interviewers and the financial experts they interviewed spoke grimly about despondent investor sentiment caused by President Trump’s desire to impose tariffs on goods imported into the USA.
-Today the Toronto stock exchange according to captions appearing on my television screen for the past 2 hours say that … More Canada’s TSX is reaching record highs.
+Today the Toronto stock exchange according to captions appearing on my television screen for the past 2 hours say that the Toronto, Canada stock exchange has surpassed former highs.

 …The budget of 1842 reduced the tariff on some 750 articles, and three years later Peel reduced tariffs still more.
 Duties on raw materials were mostly abolished and those on manufactured articles were consolidated at a general level of 10 per cent.
 In these ways the burden of revenue was moved from trade to ordinary citizen, and the motive of protection was virtually abandoned…